ilittlebig/discord-self-bot/README.md

 - **reply_to_bots**: Set true to allow replies to bot messages.
 - **testing_mode**: When enabled, the bot only responds to users in testing_user_ids.

+## Human-Like Features
+- **Variable Typing Speed**: The bot adjusts typing speed based on message length and complexity.
+- **Occasional Typos**: Introduces realistic typos in responses to appear more human.
+- **Natural Pauses**: Sometimes pauses while "typing" to simulate thinking.
+- **Multi-Message Detection**: Avoids responding to multi-line spam or multi-message welcomes.
+- **Point Drop Handling**: Intelligently handles point drop events without duplicate responses.

 ## Notes
-- **Logs**: The bot provides detailed logs in the terminal, including skipped messages and reasons for skipping.
+- **Logs**: The bot provides detailed logs in the terminal and log files, including skipped messages and reasons for skipping.
-- **Prompts**: Customize prompts per server to tailor the bot’s personality.
+- **Prompts**: Customize prompts per server to tailor the bot's personality.
 - **Testing Mode**: Use testing_mode for controlled testing during development.

+## Future Improvements
+- **Sentiment Analysis**: Better match response tone to the emotional context of conversations
+- **Time-of-Day Awareness**: Vary response patterns based on time of day for more natural behavior
+- **Advanced Multi-Message Detection**: More sophisticated detection of multi-message patterns
+- **Adaptive Learning**: System to adapt to server-specific conversation patterns over time

 Let me know if you need further customizations! 😊